rcl-ssl/docs/apicore/order-get.md

 The authorization failed for the request.
 Check the body of the response for additional error details in ``text/plain`` format.

+## 404 Not Found

+The order was not found.

 ## 400 Bad Request

 An error occurred while processing the request.
 Check the body of the response for additional error details in ``text/plain`` format.